|Our motto: "under-promise...over-perform"|

 Q. "It says that the water softener air gap fits a 2" standpipe.
 Please explain a little better."

 A. The air gap is designed to fit inside of a 2" standard (schedule 40) PVC pipe or ABS pipe.
 It's best to glue it into place with a multipurpose glue for PVC/ABS plastic, but many people have simply installed into their plastic pipe and not glued it.
 It also will fit inside most steel or cast iron standpipes (a standpipe is the pipe that is for clothes washers).
-If you have a 1 1/2" standpipe this air gap can work but it is more trouble to install and you'll need 2" pipe, and a 2" x 1 1/2" coupling or the easiest way to install this softener air gap onto a 1 1/2" standpipe is to order our special coupling that has a stainless steel clamp to attach onto a 1 1/2" pipe.
+If you have a 1 1/2" standpipe this air gap can work but it is more trouble to install and you'll need a 2" piece of ABS or PVC schedule 40 pipe, and a 2" x 1 1/2" ABS or PVC coupling depending on your type of pipe.
+The easiest way to install this softener air gap onto a 1 1/2" standpipe is to order our special 1-1/2" coupling that has a stainless steel clamp to attach onto a 1 1/2" pipe.

 Q. "My airgap on my sink keeps spitting water every time that I run our dishwasher.
 What is wrong?"